 Transaction Data Retention and At-Rest Protection

-All employees are subject to background checks that cover education, employment and criminal history.
+All employees are subject to background checks that cover education, employment and criminal history, to the extent permitted by local law.
 Employment at Workato requires written acknowledgement by employees of their roles and responsibilities with respect to protecting user data and privacy.

 Knowledgeable full-time security personnel are on staff.